LISE-B26/pylabcontrol/README.md

 If you are interested in importing your own instruments or scripts soon, pelase do not hesitate to reach out to the authors of pyLabControl.

 ### B26_Toolkit
 This software was created to streamline experiments done in the Lukin Lab; the instruments and scripts utilized there can be imported into pyLabControl by installing b26_toolkit.
-More information can be found here: ()
+More information can be found here: https://github.com/LISE-B26/b26_toolkit

 ### FAQ
++ Does this work with other operating systems?

+While only extensively tested on 64-bit Windows 7, the GUI should work on other versions of windows, LINUX, and Mac OSX.
+However, we do not officially support other platforms at this time.

++ How can we send feedback?

+Feel free to create an issue on the issue tracker if you feel you have an issue for us to consider.